floatdrop/deps-graph/readme.md

 Stores [BEM object](https://github.com/floatdrop/gulp-bem#bem-object) in graph.

-### DepsGraph.deps(path)
+### DepsGraph.deps(bem)
-Type: `String`
+Type: `Object`
 Returns: `Array` of [BEM objects](https://github.com/floatdrop/gulp-bem#bem-object).

-Gets all dependencies for block at path.
-Path is equivalent of `path/to/level/block`.
+Gets all dependencies for block.
 Returns dependencies in order, that defined by `require` and `expect` of corresponding BEM objects and levels of declaration.

 It will throw `NotFound` exception, when `path` or any block in dependencies of blocks is not found.